 Northern Exposure is about intrepid rainforest adventure and cruisy coastal days.
 Treat yourself.

 Approximately 7 hours walking

-After an early breakfast at your accommodation, wander 200 metres to our walking base which is located in the "stables".
+After an early breakfast at your accommodation, we will transfer you to our walkers base.
 Here your Tour Director and fellow Cradle Mountain Huts guide will do a gear check and introduction before being transferred to Waldheim in the Cradle Mountain - Lake St.Clair National Park.

 Today we climb the steepest section of the whole Overland Track.
 Reaching Marion’s Lookout (1250m) takes about an hour, with steps leading through steeper sections.
 The reward, providing weather conditions allow, is staggering views of Cradle Mountain and Dove Lake.
 Every uphill step is worth it.

 We continue around the base of Cradle Mountain along the edge of a spectacular glacial cirque before dropping into Waterfall Valley.
 Our private hut awaits, beneath towering Barn Bluff, having completed the steepest part of your journey (excluding side trips).
 It’s a welcome retreat after several hours walking over exposed alpine plateau where some days the wind howls – a reminder of nature’s power.

 Today we’ll be walking across plains where glaciers once rested, slowly moving and scouring out shallow tarns.
 Although an undulating trek with a few sections of exposed moorland, there are no significant climbs today.

 We take our time venturing across vast button grass plains where ancient pencil pines fringe alpine tarns.
 Rising from the moors, the peaks of Cradle Mountain and Barn Bluff are behind us.
 Look ahead, and the stately Mt Pelion West comes into view.